Adventune/a-wee-bit-miffed-ducks/README.md

 ## Improvements I was too lazy to implement

-- Delta time is not accounted for (didn't fancy doing the calculus/integrals that comes with it ( sure, as gravity is constant acceleration in this implementation it would be possible without calculus.
-Just didn't feel like implementing it anymore))
+- Delta time is not accounted for
-- Code structure might not be optimal or event that good (looking at you `scenes/game.py`).
 - I should have used different GUI-library from the beginning.
-But it was alright to implement the game idea with a non-game library.
+But it was alright to implement the game idea with a library that is not necesseraly designed for games
+- Previews of levels could be rendered from level file instead of screenshots.
+Works fine though.